Methodology

 Why Journey exists

 Most job seekers do not have one problem.
 They have a chain of decisions.
-Journey exists to connect those steps instead of forcing you to guess which tool to use next.
+Journey exists to connect those steps instead of forcing users to guess which tool to use next.

 Why free is usable

-If users cannot test a real decision before paying, the product feels like a trap.
-Free is intentionally useful enough to let the product prove itself first.
+If users cannot test one real decision before paying, the product feels like a trap.
+Free is intentionally useful enough to let the workflow prove itself first.

 Methodology FAQ